sammi-turner/Crab-BASIC/README.md

 ### Command line arguments

-This implementation of Crab BASIC has no REPL functionality and can only run scripts.
+Crab BASIC has no REPL functionality and can only run scripts.
 Scripts can have any file extension.

 To run the source file "example.txt", we could enter